arunnandam/Obesity-Risk-Prediction/README.md

 Project Structure:
 1. data_ingestion.py
-    - The data is extracted from the source and split into train and test data.
+    - The data is extracted from the source and splitted into train and test data.
     - The train and test data is stored on <italic>artifacts</italic> folder

 2. data_transformation.py